-Avoid soft images forever with our essential tips and technique guide to getting sharper images.
+Avoid soft pictures forever with our essential tips and technique that show you how to get sharper images

 The sharpness and clarity of a shot is one of the key elements that makes up a successful shot.
 Many things can affect image sharpness.